U.S. sues Teva over alleged kickbacks for multiple sclerosis drug

-(Reuters) - The U.S. government sued Teva Pharmaceutical Industries Ltd on Tuesday, accusing the drugmaker of causing the submission of false claims to Medicare as a result of kickbacks it paid for its multiple sclerosis drug Copaxone.
+(Reuters) - The U.S. government sued Teva Pharmaceutical Industries Ltd (TEVA.TA) on Tuesday, accusing the drugmaker of causing the submission of false claims to Medicare by using kickbacks to boost sales of its multiple sclerosis drug Copaxone.

-In a complaint filed with the U.S. district court in Boston, the U.S. Department of Justice said Teva violated the federal False Claims Act from 2006 to 2015 by paying two seemingly independent charitable foundations more than $300 million to cover Medicare co-payment obligations of Copaxone patients.
+In a complaint filed in Boston federal court, the Department of Justice said Teva illegally paid two seemingly independent charitable foundations more than $300 million from 2006 to 2015 to cover co-payments of Copaxone patients, shielding them from a quadrupling of Copaxone’s price to $73,326 a year.

-The government said Teva used the foundations as conduits to shield patients from a fourfold increase in Copaxone’s price, leading to hundreds of millions of dollars of false claims and a corresponding amount of revenue for the Israeli drugmaker.
+The Justice Department said this led to hundreds of millions of dollars of false claims and a corresponding amount of revenue for the Israeli drugmaker, and circumvented Congress’ intent that co-payments help keep drug prices down.

+The government is seeking triple damages for violations of the federal False Claims Act.

+Teva said it will vigorously defend itself, saying the lawsuit “only seeks to further restrict patients’ access to important medicines and healthcare.”

 Copaxone is one of Teva’s largest drugs, generating $435 million of revenue in North America alone from January to June.

-Teva said it will vigorously defend itself against the allegations, saying the lawsuit “only seeks to further restrict patients’ access to important medicines and healthcare.”
+The case is the latest in a federal probe of drugmakers’ financial support to patient assistance charities, which has resulted in more than $920 million of settlements.

+Drugmakers cannot subsidize co-payments for patients enrolled in Medicare, which covers Americans 65 and older, but can donate to independent nonprofits that offer co-payment assistance.

-According to the complaint, Teva would refer Copaxone patients to the specialty pharmacy Advanced Care Scripts Inc, which then arranged co-payment coverage from the foundations, the Chronic Disease Fund and The Assistance Fund.
+According to the complaint, Teva referred Copaxone patients to the Florida-based specialty pharmacy Advanced Care Scripts Inc, which then arranged co-payment coverage from the foundations, the Chronic Disease Fund and The Assistance Fund.

-The Justice Department said Teva’s conduct circumvented Congress’ intent that co-payments help keep drug prices down.
+Advanced Care Scripts and the foundations previously agreed to pay a combined $9.5 million to resolve related charges.

 Reporting by Jonathan Stempel in New York and Nate Raymond in Boston; Editing by Steve Orlofsky and Dan Grebler